OI-wiki/i18n/docs/ds/ett.md

 # The Euler Tour Tree (ETT)

-Generally speaking, when it comes to dynamic trees, we think of `LCT`.
+Generally speaking, when it comes to dynamic trees, we think of LCT.
 This is a more general, practical, and versatile implementation.
-Of course, to master `LCT` requires certain familiarity with various operations and knowledge of `Splay` . `ETT` (commonly known as the [Euler tour tree](https://en.wikipedia.org/wiki/Euler_tour_technique#Euler_tour_trees)) is a smart dynamic tree that can be maintained with a brute-force data structure.
-In addition to the `Link & Cut` operation of ordinary dynamic trees, it also supports subtree replacement. (this operation cannot be completed by `LCT`).
+Of course, to master LCT requires certain familiarity with various operations and knowledge of Splay.
+[Euler tour tree](https://en.wikipedia.org/wiki/Euler_tour_technique#Euler_tour_trees), or ETT, is a smart dynamic tree that can be maintained with a brute-force data structure.
+In addition to the Link & Cut operation of ordinary dynamic trees, it also supports subtree replacement, which cannot be done with LCT.

-You must be amiliar with this bracket sequence, such as:
+Let's take a look at this bracket sequence:

 ![](./images/ett1.png)